William Mortensen Vaughan

 How creative and instense are the transitions, especially when "the Scrooge" is taken from one time and/or place to another?
 The transitions are good, but not spectacular.
 Since this story is told as if everything that happens is by chance, or by the choice of the individuals involved, rather than by the intervention of miraculous Spirits, simple fading and cutting suffices to provide enough dramatic effect to hold the viewer's interest.

 What is the most remarkable thing about this adaptation?
-The most remarkable thing about this adaptation is, perhaps, how loosely the characters and events correlate to the orginal novel.
+The most remarkable thing about this adaptation is, perhaps, how loosely the characters and events correlate to the original novel.
 It is also notable that Ranger Cooper is, perhaps, the nicest "Scrooge" in any adaptation.
-Although Jack Palance's Ebenezer and Ranger Cooper both indulge in fist and gun fights in a wild, Western setting, Ranger Cooper does not seem capable of cold-blooded murder, or beating an innocent man with his bare fists, or cheating him out of anything in poker.
+Although Jack Palance's Ebenezer and Ranger Cooper both indulge in fist and gun fights, in a wild, Western setting, Ranger Cooper does not seem capable of cold-blooded murder, or beating an innocent man with his bare fists, or cheating him out of anything in poker.

 What extras are included on the DVD?
 [Not applicable, since I saw this on television, and do not possess a copy of this episode on DVD]